 Looking for the best whiteboard and wondering what dry erase surface to choose?
 Look for a board that always performs at its best and that lasts the longest.
 Keep reading to learn how to decide which surface is best for your need and budget.

 Whiteboards have come a long way since their initial development in the 1930s and advancements in the 1960s.
 In their early years, the boards were difficult to clean, especially since dry erase markers had not yet been invented.

 Today, consumers have more options – and not only for the type of material used to make the boards.
 Boards can come with printed graphics and wording, with magnetic or non-magnetic surfaces, and with cork boards as part of the overall framed surface.

 There are clear choices when you want to make sure your presentations are always free of background staining, when you want cleaning to be easy, and when the lowest overall cost of use is important.
 For longer lasting performance, the best whiteboards have structural integrity that makes them highly durable.

-Whiteboard material options include melamine, porcelain, glass, and proprietary surfaces such as that invented by EverWhite.
+Whiteboard material options include melamine, porcelain, glass, and proprietary surfaces such as that offered by EverWhite.
 Which is the best?
 Here’s a look at each surface type:

 Another disadvantage of melamine boards is that the surface is not magnetic, so papers and posters can’t easily be displayed on them.
 Based on those issues, melamine boards are not the best whiteboard option for most users.